chrisparsons83/FFDiscordClub/rules.md

 9.4.
 Weekly head-to-head matchups will be determined by the points scored by a team's starters.

 9.5.
 In addition to weekly head-to-head matchups, there will be an additional game played against the median score of the league for that week by all members.
+The median score is defined in a 12-member league as the mean of the 6th and 7th place scores for that week.
 These games counts towards the league standings.
 For most weeks, this means the top six fantasy point scoring members of the league in a given week will earn an additional win, and the bottom six fantasy point scoring members of the league will earn an additional loss.

 ## 10. Valid Lineups

 10.1.
-Lineups lock individually at scheduled game time.
-This includes players on the bench.
+Lineups, both starting and bench players, lock individually at scheduled game time.

 10.2.
 Each team is expected to field a valid lineup (no bye week players, no players on IR).
 See rule 10.5 for situations where an empty lineup slot is allowed.